-Image share project gives patients and physicians anytime, anywhere access to medical imagesApril 30th, 2012 in Other
+Image share project gives patients and physicians anytime, anywhere access to medical imagesApril 30, 2012 in Medicine & Health / Other

 Patients can successfully pull their medical images from the "cloud" making it faster for them to distribute them to their physicians regardless of where those physicians might be, according to a preliminary report of an image share project that involves five different academic institutions.